ckeditor/ckeditor5/docs/updating/update-to-40.md

 ### Changes to the default insert image action

 We changed how the images are inserted by default.
-For long time, the image insert action detected where the selection is placed, and then inserted an inline image or a block one.
+For long time, the image insert action detected where the selection is placed, and depending on that inserted an inline image or a block one.
 This caused confusion in some cases, and led to suboptimal experience.
-From now on, the image will be inserted as a block one by default.
+From now on, the images will be inserted as block ones by default.

-This of course depends on how an integrator set up the editor.
-If only `ImageInline` plugin is used, the editor will automatically insert images as inlined.
-If you load the `Image` plugin, and wish to restore the previous behaviorm you only need to change the config.

-// Not sure if section below is needed:
-Inline images can be inserted in the middle of a paragraph or a link just like regular text.
-Block images, on the other hand, can be inserted only between other blocks like paragraphs, tables, or media.
-Being larger and existing as standalone content, block images can also have individual captions.
-Other than that, both types of images can be resized, linked, etc.

-// This config was aleardy there, we just renamed `undefined` to `auto`.
-Introduced in the latest version comes a handy `image.insert.type` configuration setting that lets the integrators set up the way newly uploaded ar pasted images are handled in the editor content.
-By default, if the `image.insert.type` configuration is not specified, all images inserted into the content will be treated as block images.
+Changes introduced in the latest version affect the `image.insert.type` configuration setting that lets the integrators set up the way newly uploaded ar pasted images are handled in the editor content.
+We renamed the `undefined` option to `auto` (see further details below).
+Now, if the `image.insert.type` configuration is not specified, all images inserted into the content will be treated as block images.
 This means that inserting an image inside a paragraph (or other content blocks) will create a new block for the image immediately below or above the current paragraph or block.
 After insertion, you can transform the block image into an inline image using the {@link features/images-overview#image-contextual-toolbar contextual toolbar}.

-If you wish to modify this behavior, the `type` setting in the editor configuration can be used:
+If you wish to modify this behavior, the `type` setting in the editor configuration can be easily adjusted to meet your needs:

 ```js
 ClassicEditor.create( element, {